Drblessing/notes/configs/homebrew/README.md

 The best package manager for macOS.

 [Homebrew](https://brew.sh/) is a macOS package manager that makes it easy to install and update software.
-We install it first to then install everything else.

 Installation: